 If the site is down then it’s a good idea to inform the site owner about it.
 Generally the site owner’s email would be something like “email@example.com” or “firstname.lastname@example.org”.
 If you could not remember the site owner’s email, just send email to “email@example.com”.
 Most of the professional site owners use catch all email id.
 This means whatsoever the address you mentioned, all the emails will be forwarded to a specific id of their choice.

-Sometimes the server may not interrupt the problem correctly and treat “504 Gateway Error” as “500 Internal Server Error”.
+Note: Sometimes the server may not interpret the problem correctly and treat “504 Gateway Error” as “500 Internal Server Error”.
 So try out the fixes for 504 Gateway Timeout error also, it could help just in case.

 Beyond these options, you have to wait and just try to open the page later.